gecio/gecio.github.io/docs/_optimist/guided_tour/step07/index.en.md

 ## Conclusion

 You have now created your first Instance, and used some basic OpenStack commands.
-In step 8 we will delete this instance.
+In the next step, you will delete this instance.